 UXD Protocol released its stablecoin in January this year and there is currently $15M UXD in circulation, from an ATH of $40M in the past.
 UXD has kept its peg since then, and remained quite stable, even during a period of extreme volatility in crypto markets, proving that delta-neutral position is a viable stability mechanism when coupled with a native mint/redeem mechanism.
 Due to a lack of activity on Solana in recent months, and in particular a lack of open interest on Mango Markets (the venue we currently integrate with to create the delta-neutral position) as UXD scales our short position becomes a larger percentage of the OI and funding rates are pushed to negative rates.

 We introduce the Asset Liability Management Module, a generalized strategy that we believe will be the endgame of stablecoins.
-This will potentially enable UXD to scale to billions efficiently and at the same time, generate positive cash flow via various sustainable sources of yield on the asset side, which will transform UXP from a pure governance token into a productive asset.
+(Similar strategies are being pursued by Maker and Frax).
+This will potentially enable UXD to scale to billions efficiently and at the same time, generate positive cash flow via various sustainable sources of yield on the asset side.
 The Asset Liability Management Module can be applied cross-chain, thus making UXD a modular structure that is agnostic between chains and can maintain various asset positions across a variety of chains.